 The amount of Franchise Fees payable by Franchisees is dependent both upon the number of Franchisees and the number of REALTORS® registered with each Franchisee.
-The closure or downsizing of a Franchise office will negatively affect the amount of Franchise Fees received by Bridgemarq.
-Closure of an office could result from any number of factors, including, without limitation; a Broker-Owner being unable to sell or transfer his or her business to a new owner; the failure of an office due to a downturn in the economy or the closure or bankruptcy of a large industry in the city where the Broker-Owner operates.
+The closure or downsizing of a Franchisee office will negatively affect the amount of Franchise Fees received by Bridgemarq.
+Closure of an office could result from any number of factors, including, without limitation; a Broker-Owner being unable to sell or transfer their business to a new owner; the failure of an office due to a downturn in the economy or the closure or bankruptcy of a large industry in the city where the Broker-Owner operates.
 Any one of the above-mentioned factors, among others, could result in the exit of top-producing REALTORS® to competitors and could negatively affect the profitability of Franchisees and, ultimately, the Franchise Fees received by Bridgemarq.

-Non-Renewal of Franchise Agreements
+Non-renewal of Franchise Agreements

 The Manager has historically had a high degree of success in renewing Franchise Agreements after the end of their term.
 However, Franchisees and potential Franchisees have many options when selecting a franchisor or a brand with which to associate.
 Often these competing brands will offer financial and other incentives to induce Franchisees to convert to the competitor's brand upon expiry of the Franchise Agreement.
 In other cases, Franchisees may decide to leave the Franchise Network to operate as an independent brokerage, effectively establishing and promoting their own brand.
-As such, there can be no certainty that the Manager will be able to renew all Franchisees at the end of the term of their Franchise Agreement.
+As such, there can be no certainty that Bridgemarq will be able to renew all Franchisees at the end of the term of their Franchise Agreement.
 Moreover, with a significant concentration of REALTORS® in the Franchise Network employed at the largest Franchisees, one incomplete renewal can have a disproportionate impact on Franchise Fees.
-For example, approximately 49% of the REALTORS® in the Franchise Network are represented by the twenty largest Franchisees in the Franchise Network.
-Therefore, the Manager's inability to renew any of these larger Franchisees at the end of the term of their contract could negatively affect the Business and the financial position of Bridgemarq.
+For example, approximately 36% of the REALTORS® in the Franchise Network are represented by the ten largest Franchisees in the Franchise Network, including the Brokerage Operations which represent approximately 10% of the Franchise Network.
+Therefore, Bridgemarq's inability to renew any of these larger Franchisees at the end of the term of their contract could negatively affect the Business and the financial position of Bridgemarq.

-Increase in the Number and Size of Teams
+Increase in the number and size of Teams

-Over the past several years, the number and size of Teams in the Franchise Network and the industry in general has been growing and is expected to continue to increase.
-The largest Team in the Franchise Network is approximately 51 REALTORS®, making that Team larger than 62% of Bridgemarq's Franchisees (based on REALTOR® count).
-While each Team is operated differently, some Teams operate very independently from the brokerage with which they are affiliated.
+Over the past several years, the number and size of Teams in the Franchise Network, at the Brokerage Operations and the industry in general has been growing and is expected to continue to increase.
+The largest Team in the Franchise Network is approximately 51 REALTORS®, making that Team larger than 55% of Bridgemarq's Franchisees (based on REALTOR® count).
+While each Team operates differently, some Teams operate very independently from the brokerage with which they are affiliated.
 Some Teams offer services which are similar to those services offered by brokerages, such as Team brand affiliation, education, training, lead generation, marketing support and regulatory advice.
 To the extent these large Teams are operating independently of their brokerage, they may place less value on the services offered by Franchisees.
 This could cause some of these Teams to leave the Franchise Network and run as an independent real estate brokerage.
-Alternatively, Teams looking for growth through geographical expansion may choose to leave the Franchise Network and affiliate with a competitor whose model supports such expansion.
+Alternatively, Teams looking for growth through geographical expansion may choose to leave the Franchise Network and become affiliated with a competitor whose model supports such expansion.
 As the revenues of Bridgemarq are largely dependent upon the number of REALTORS® in the Franchise Network, the departure of large Teams could have a negative adverse effect on the Business and the profitability of Bridgemarq.

-Dependence on Key Personnel
+Dependence on key personnel